opchest/OJ_practice/12968 - Gomoku.md

 #### Input

-First line is an integer $Q$, means there are $Q$ boards need to decide.
+First line is an integer Q, means there are Q boards need to decide.
-And then next $Q\times15$ lines are the each boards, which '.' means empty, 'b' means black stone, 'w' means white stone.
+And then next Q * 15 lines are the each boards, which '.' means empty, 'b' means black stone, 'w' means white stone.

 ----